Domaine Long-Depaquit - Chablis Grand Cru Les Vaudésirs 2006

 Food and wine pairings

-In keeping with the precision of this grand cru and its status, the best pairings will involve the use of the finest ingredients, prepared with a touch of daring and a focus on freshness.
-Try seasonal asparagus with mayonnaise mousseline or a zucchini espuma with fresh goat cheese and lemon thyme.
+To do justice to the precision and prestige of this grand cru, the best pairings will feature the finest ingredients prepared with a touch of boldness, combined with a focus on exceptional freshness.
+Try seasonal asparagus with a mousseline mayonnaise, or a zucchini espuma with fresh goat cheese and lemon thyme.

 Bettane & Desseauve